Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion

 \section{Abstract}

-The baryon-meson scattering amplitude is computed within the $1/N_c$ expansion of QCD, where $N_c$ is the number of color charges.
-The most general expression is obtained by accounting for explicitly the effects of the decuplet-octet baryon mass difference and perturbative flavor $SU(3)$ symmetry breaking.
-Although the resultant expression is general enough that it can be applied to any incoming and outgoing baryons and mesons, provided that the Gell-Mann--Nishijima scheme is respected, results for $N\pi$ scattering processes are explicitly dealt with.
-With these, some isospin relations are verified to be valid at the physical value $N_c=3$.
-The expressions obtained here represent a first effort toward understanding scattering processes in the context of the $1/N_c$ expansion.
+{ An $SU(3)$ flavor projection operator technique is implemented to construct the baryon-meson scattering amplitude in the framework of the $1/N_c$ expansion of QCD, where $N_c$ is the number of color charges.
+The operator technique is implemented to evaluate not only the lowest-order scattering amplitude but also effects coming from first-order perturbative $SU(3)$ flavor symmetry breaking and strong isospin breaking.
+The most general expression is obtained by accounting for explicitly the effects of the decuplet-octet baryon mass difference.
+At order $\mathcal{O}(1/N_c^2)$, a large number of unknown operator coefficients appear, so there is little additional predictive power unless leading and subleading terms are retained.
+Although the resultant expression is general enough that it can be applied to any incoming and outgoing baryons and pseudo scalar mesons, provided that the Gell-Mann--Nishijima scheme is respected, results for $N\pi\to N\pi$ scattering processes are explicitly dealt with. }